A Mighty Fortress

 A Life for God

-But our patriotic pastor would not join the corps.
+But our patriotic pastor refused to join the corps.
 His path was quite different.
 John Peter Gabriel Muhlenberg was born in Trappe, Pennsylvania, on October 1, 1764, the son of German immigrants Heinrich (Henry) Melchior Muehlenberg (Muhlenberg) and Anna Maria Weiser.
 The elder Muhlenberg, a Lutheran minister, became quite prominent in Protestant circles and was known as "the Patriarch of the Lutheran Church in America" for his role in organizing the Lutheran churches.

 ![]() |